wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-anti-fraud-detection-microservice-in-net-and-vonage.md

 To get started, you’ll need:

-* An IDE for .NET development like Visual Studio, Visual Studio Code or JetBrains Rider
+* An IDE for .NET development like Visual Studio, Visual Studio Code, or JetBrains Rider
 * The [latest version of .NET](https://dotnet.microsoft.com/download) installed
 * The [Nexmo CLI installed and setup](https://github.com/nexmo/nexmo-cli)